atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Rug `description` Annotations

-Rug editors, reviewers, predicates, executors, and parameters can have an accompanying `description` annotation such as:
+Rug editors, generators, reviewers, predicates, executors, and parameters can have an accompanying `description` annotation such as:

 ```
 @description "adds a project specific README"